Vallinam: Plot

-The film starts with Krishna (Nakul) and Shiva (Krishna).
-They are childhood friends studying in the same college and prominent basketball players preparing for a national-level basketball tournament.
-Following the events of the college, Shiva dies due to heart attack because he was hit by a basketball shot by Krishna.
+Krishna and Shiva are childhood friends studying in the same college and prominent basketball players preparing for a national-level basketball tournament.
+Following the events of the college, Shiva dies from a heart attack because he was hit by a basketball shot by Krishna.
 This makes Krishna end his college career.
 He then joins a new college where a basketball game is teased by a cricket team there.
 The story lines up when Krishna takes on basketball again and wins the national-level tournament.